 The law requires that hard hat manufacturers stamp the manufacturing date of the item along with other important information inside it.
 If the hard hat remained undamaged and even if it is well-maintained, the maximum length of time that it is still safe to use is around four to five years.

-In addition, you are required by OSHA guidelines to replace your hard hat before it is totally worn out so that you are always provided with the best possible protection.
+In addition, you are required by OSHA guidelines to replace your hard hat before it is totally worn out so that you are always provided with the top-tier possible protection.
 If your working environment is under the sun for most of the day or if you work with hazardous chemicals or in an environment with high temperatures, then it must be replaced after two years.

 The suspension inside the hat also needs to be replaced every twelve months or sooner depending on how worn it has become.
 It is great to know that you can just purchase individual parts for replacement rather than buying an entirely new hard hat.